Ynn/selfstar/intro-runtime.md

 $> cd {$workdir}
 {/code}

-Listing the content of the directory might be intimidating at first but you will need to deal with only a substet of it.
+Listing the content of the directory might be intimidating at first but don't panic!

-To start the framework, simply run the script {#start_script#} (or {#start_script#}.bat if you are on Windows) {code lang=bash}
+Now, start the Felix framework.
+You simply have to run the script {#start_script#} (or {#start_script#}.bat on Windows) {code lang=bash}
 $> ./{#start_script#}
 ____________________________